Bathanh0309/Abc/README.md

 - Each layer is calculated in detail, taking on separate functions, contributing to creating a complete and effective product.
 ## How the System Works
 ### System Overview:
+- My goal is to learn more about BJT, MOSFET, IGBT circuits, as well as temperature and light sensors.
+- This will not only help me improve my logical thinking ability but also expand my knowledge about power efficiency, power, bandwidth gain and signal amplitude.
+- This knowledge will be a solid foundation for me to develop, research and design hardware in the future, thereby improving my professional level.

 **Power part:**